 Evelina London Children’s Hospital is part of the Guy’s and St Thomas’ Hospital Trust and is the hub for providing tertiary level neuromuscular care to children and young people in the South East Thames region of England.
 The hospital offers comprehensive diagnostic and management services for people with neuromuscular disorders, from antenatal diagnosis through to childhood, into adolescence and, through formal links with the services at St Thomas’ Hospital and our health partners, King’s College hospital, on into adult life.
 The Neuromuscular service operates a number of regional clinics to take care closer to home where possible.

 Children's services at Evelina London are mainly located in our state-of-the-art building alongside St Thomas' Hospital.
-The full range of paediatric, community and neonatal sub-speciality services necessary for delivery of holistic care to children with neuromuscular disorders are provided at Evelina London Children’s Hospital and support our service and ethos of multi-disciplinary care .
+The full range of paediatric, community and neonatal sub-speciality services, necessary for the delivery of holistic care to children with neuromuscular disorders, are provided at Evelina London Children’s Hospital and support our service and ethos of multi-disciplinary care.

 The neuromuscular service provides a regional diagnostic and management service for around 800 children with peripheral neuromuscular disorders.
 This is a predominantly outpatient based service provided according to a multidisciplinary model and with on-site support from all necessary medical and surgical services.